preesm/preesm.github.io/_tutos/02-parasobel.md

 To create a new multicore achitecture model similar to the one in the figure, follow the following steps:

-1. In the "Package Explorer", create a copy of "/Archi/1CoreX86.slam" and name it "4CoreX86.slam"
+1. In the "Project Explorer", create a copy of "/Archi/1CoreX86.slam" and name it "4CoreX86.slam"
 2. Double-click on the new "4CoreX86.slam" to open it with the S-LAM Editor.
 3. Copy/Paste the "Core0" processing element 3 times.
 Name the new cores "Core1" to "Core3".
 4. For each new processing element, in the "Basic" tab of the "Properties" pannel, and set the hardware ID accordingly to the number of the Core, from 1 to 3.